 - The font size for the entire document should be 12.
-This is with the exception of the Title where font size 14 should be used and the authors details where font size 10 should be used.
+This is with the exception of the Title where font size 14 should be used and the authors' details where font size 10 should be used.

 - The paragraphs should be fully justified whereas the headings should be bolded and aligned to the left.
-The title, authors and authors details should be centred.
+The title, authors and authors' details should be centred.

 5.10 Tips on the number of authors

-Whereas it is true that the number of authors sometimes determine the credibility of a published article, there are a number of things you need to have in mind when including contributors in a given submission.
+Whereas it is true that the number of authors sometimes determines the credibility of a published article, there are a number of things you need to have in mind when including contributors in a given submission.
 These are as follows:

 - The more the contributors, the lesser the publication points that each contributor gets.

-- Having many contributors for a poorly done manuscript casts doubt on the expertise and qualifications of all the authors.
+- Having many contributors to a poorly done manuscript casts doubt on the expertise and qualifications of all the authors.
 It is therefore important to make sure that all the listed contributors go through the manuscript before it is submitted to us.